-- Remove dough from fridge and create a ball out of the dough.
+- Remove the dough from the fridge and create a ball out of the dough.

-- Place dough on cutting board and roll out with a lightly floured rolling pin.
+- Place dough on the cutting board and roll it out with a lightly floured rolling pin.

 - If making regular round sugar cookies: Use a regular spoon to scoop dough and create small balls.
 Place on cookie sheet.
-With a flat bottom drinking glass, lightly coat bottom with sugar and flatten the ball.
+With a flat-bottom drinking glass, lightly coat the bottom with sugar and flatten the ball.

-- For cut out cookies, use the cookie cutter of your choice on the rolled out dough and then place on cookie sheet.
+- For cut-out cookies, use the cookie cutter of your choice on the rolled-out dough and then place it on the cookie sheet.